-So you got in a hurry and added too much oil to your lawn mower engine.
+So you got in a hurry and you overfilled the oil in your mower engine.
 No big deal right?
 Wrong.

 The manufacturer provides a recommended amount of oil needed for your engine.
 So why add more than that?
-If you find yourself doing this, this could happen to your engine.
+If you find yourself doing this, you may cause significant engine damage.

 This post may include affiliate links.
 Purchases made through these links may provide a commission for us, at no extra cost to you.
 As an Amazon Associate, we earn from qualifying purchases.